-Less than a month before his 17th birthday, Zack McLeod suffered a traumatic brain injury during a football scrimmage and is now handicapped both physically and mentally.
-A month earlier, Zack was baptized at his church and shared this story:
+Less than a month before his 17th birthday, Zach McLeod suffered a traumatic brain injury during a football scrimmage and is now handicapped both physically and mentally.
+A month earlier, Zach was baptized at his church and shared this story:

 I was raised in a Christian household coming from Montana to Boston, so I have been blessed by having the beauty of Christ spoken in my ear ever since I was really little by my parents, by my siblings.
 Also, my parents are staff members with Cru.
 My whole life, I have literally been growing up with a bunch of great college students that are on fire for Christ and love Him so passionately.

 I have so many blessings I should be praising God for, but a common thing in my life has been overlooking those blessings.
 There is so much sin and so much faultiness in my character that goes on in here, from pride to lust to selfishness to anger to jealousy.
 All these massive flaws I have in my character bogged me down deeply.